-The Congestion Charge costs between £10.50 and £14.00 depending on whether you pay in advance or by midnight the following day.
+The Congestion Charge costs £15 if you pay in advance or on the same day.

 You can pay the congestion charge online, by auto pay, or by telephone.

 If you do not pay the Congestion Charge you will be sent a fine for £160.

 Most disabled drivers are exempt from the Congestion Charge, as are , mopeds and bicycles.